-It was 75 years ago when the Founding Fathers laid the foundation for an educational institute that was unique in the Netherlands.
+It was 75 years ago when the Founding Partners laid the foundation for an educational institute that was unique in the Netherlands.
 According to the pioneers, the existing universities and institutions did not give students the necessary tools to rebuild

 the international position of Dutch business.
 Under the inspiring leadership of aviation pioneer Albert Plesman, (the forerunners) of KLM, Shell, Philips, Unilever, Akzo, ABN-AMRO Bank, TPG (now known as PostNL), the Dutch Railways and many other